 Perhaps someone knowledgeable in horticulture can shed some light on this one.
 The store owner just down the street had a crate of these unusual vegetables on display and I’m wondering if anyone has seen or knows anything about them.
-The dimensions measure about 3½” x 4″, and the prickly thorns aren’t as nasty like those on a cactus.
-The wife’s owner didn’t know of any botanical name, only that it’s called a zucchini (like the familiar darkgreen ones) in her native homeland of Calabria.
-Her instructions to remove the sharp spines were similiar to that of scaling a fish: use a sharp knife to get rid of them then you can peel the outer skin.
-Once that’s done, the zucchini can be halved and the inner seed pod discarded.
+The dimensions measure about 3½” x 4″ and the prickly thorns aren’t as nasty like those on a cactus.
+The store owner didn’t know of any botanical name, only that it’s called zucchini (like the familiar garden variety) in her native region of Calabria.
+Her instructions to remove the thorns were similiar to that of scaling a fish: use the blade of a knife to scrape them off then you can remove the outer skin with a paring knife or vegetable peeler.
+The zucchini can be halved and the inner seed pod discarded.

-Back home, there is a squash fruit which looks similiar to this, only sans thorns – but for the life of me I can’t remember the name!
-The cooking methods, if I remember well, is to add them chopped into soups, stews, and other local dishes.
-I did give the calabrian woman’s cooking tip a try — sliced into wedges (about ¼-inch) and dipped into beaten eggs and breadcrumbs before frying.
+Back home in Hawaii there’s a squash which looks similiar to this, sans thorns, but for the life of me I can’t remember the name!
+The cooking method, if I remember well, is to add them chopped into soups, stews, and other local dishes.
+I did give the Calabrian woman’s cooking tip a try — sliced into wedges (about ¼-inch) and dipped into beaten eggs and breadcrumbs before frying.
 The flavor is not much different than zucchini but there was a subtle note of sweetness.
 All it needed was a drizzle of balsamic vinegar.